onflow/flow-go/module/jobqueue/README.md

 In order to report job completion, the worker needs to call job consumer's `NotifyJobIsDone` method.

+### Error handling
+Job queue doesn't allow job to fail, because job queue has to guarantee any job below the last processed job index has been finished successfully.
+Leaving a gap is not accpeted.

+Therefore, if a worker fails to process a job, it should retry by itself, or just crash.

+Note, Worker should not log the error and report the job is completed, because that would change the last processed job index, and will not have the chance to retry that job.

 ## Pipeline Pattern
 Multiple jobqueues can be combined to form a pipeline.
 This is useful in the scenario that the first job queue will process each finalized block and create jobs to process data depending on the block, and having the second job queue to process each job created by the worker of the first job queue.